-Dr. Michael Horton (USAF) is the Executive Director of the Coffee Bunker, and Vice President of the Board of Directors.
+Dr. Michael Horton (USAF) is the Executive Director of the Coffee Bunker.
 We was previously a partner with Blue Brook Consulting, specializing in training interventions and performance coaching.
 He teaches organizational and educational psychology and guides doctoral dissertation research.

 Dr. Horton is a member of the Association for Talent Development, Toastmasters International, The Society for Teaching Psychology, and the American Association for Marriage and Family Therapy.
 He serves as a Watch D.O.G. for Northwood Elementary in Piedmont, OK, as a mentor for the Tulsa Veterans Treatment Court.
 He works through a group with Tulsa Community Services Council studying researching the issue of moral/soul injury and how to help veterans and their families address the injury.